CodeReviewDAO/dxd_codereview/Reviews/86 - CSPR Metrics API/4 - Scalability and load/README.md

 ## General Observations

-Code is well structured and special care was taken to make the the code readable.
-The project can be easily set up using the documentation via Github repository.
-The reviewer observed that he did not encounter any circumstances that would require to fail the review in the tests and throughout the project.
+Code is well structured and the project can be easily set up using the documentation via the Github repository.
+But, as this is the fourth and final milestone of the project, code-level documentation should be improved.

 # Final Conclusion

 The project provides the functionality described in the milestone acceptance criteria.
-It also meets the standards required by CRDAO.
-As a result, in the reviewer's opinion, this submission should be PASS with Notes.
+Because it is clearly stated in the CRDAO standards that low-level code documentation is required, in the reviewer's opinion, this submission should be FAIL.

 # Recommendation

-Recommendation | PASS with Notes
+Recommendation | FAIL
 ------------ | -------------